AnandRajaM/argus-detect-phishing-urls/README.md

 #### 4. Done!
 Now Input a URL , Choose your model , and let the models do its magic! ✨

+**Please remember to input API Key for OpenPage Rank , you can find a API Key @ https://www.domcop.com/openpagerank/auth/signup

 ## URL Trust Index